matt-harvey/dailycashmanager/user_guide/Installation.rst

 ..
 Put link to download path here?
 Or will this be elsewhere?

-Go to your Downloads folder, and double-click on "DailyCashManager setup.exe".
-This will start a graphical installer; then simply follow the prompts.
+Double click on the downloaded binary installer, which should be named "DailyCashManager setup.exe", or similar.
+This will start the graphical installer; then simply follow the prompts.

 *On Linux*